SergeyIvanov1/javarush-Island/README.md

 * [ProcessorParam](src/main/java/ru/javarush/sergeyivanov/island/inicialization/ProcessorParam.java)
 * [DataBaseProcessor](src/main/java/ru/javarush/sergeyivanov/island/inicialization/DataBaseProcessor.java)

-Settings(data for initialisation) storages in the local database.
+Settings(data for default initialisation) can to storage in the:
+1. Local database
+2. JSON files
 Database MySQL used for targets of study, upgrade skills.

+In time starting program user choosing source getting data for default initialisation parameters.
+But runtime user can to change any parameter manually.

 For demonstrations used screenshots from IDE Intellij IDEA.